sf-wdi-15/notes/week_09_micro_lessons/day_2_oauth_2/dusk_oauth/README.md

-# Lovely-Filter
+# OAuth 2 API
-Instagram Reimagined

-Here is the start our group project
+Before anything you should sign up for the `instagram` api.

 ## Getting Started With `Instagram` Gem